 The Hiscox case can be considered a serious upgrade to a better class of protection.
 It is naturally costlier than the regular ‘hard shell case’ but comes with real features that make a difference.

 The Hiscox case comes in two variants: a pricey Artist series and the more affordable Pro II series.
-Within each series, there is a wide range of sub-variants based on the various sizes of guitars it caters to.
-The main difference difference between the Artist and Pro II series is the thickness of the outer shell: 2.5 mm as against 2.0 mm.
+There is a wide range of sub-variants within each series based on the various sizes of guitars it caters to.
+The main difference between the Artist and Pro II series is the thickness of the outer shell: 2.5 mm as against 2.0 mm.
 This marginal increase apparently doubles the impact/puncture resistance of the shell.

 Whether you go for the Pro II or the Artist will depend on mainly the price of your guitar itself and to what extent you believe you should go to protect it from air travel travails.

 The specs below are for a specific model – what the company calls PRO-II-GCL-M – Medium Classical size.
-You will want to be exact about your own guitar’s measurements (using the diagram above) and choose the model appropriately.
+You will want to be exact about your own guitar’s measurements and choose the model appropriately.

 |Overall Length||40 1/2″ (1029mm)|